akeneo/pim-api-docs/content/rest-api/authentication.md

 To authenticate your API calls, the PIM will provide you a pair of client ID and secret.
 [See here to discover how](#client-idsecret-generation).

 Client IDs allow two things:
-- asking a token for a specific API user,
+- to ask for a token for a specific API user,
 - refreshing an expired token.

 This means that you will also need to [create an API user](#api-user-creation) in order to get this token.